Vincit/multi-user-test-runner/_includes/latest/README.md

  creator | `TestUsers.CREATOR` | `@TestUsers(creators="role:ROLE_ADMIN", users={TestUsers.CREATOR, "user:test-user"})` | Use the creator as the user
 new user | `TestUsers.NEW_USER` | `@TestUsers(creators="role:ROLE_ADMIN", users={TestUsers.NEW_USER, "user:test-user"})` | Create new user, uses same role as the creator has

-Each role and `NEW_USER` definition will create new users for each test method separately.
-They are created by calling `AbstractUserRoleIT#createUser(String, String, String, ROLE, LoginRole)` method.
+Each role definition and `NEW_USER` definition will create new users for each test method separately.
+They are created by calling
+`AbstractUserRoleIT#createUser(String, String, String, ROLE, LoginRole)` method. `TestUsers.CREATOR` and existing user definitions will not create new users.

-## Changing User During Test
+## Changing the User During Test

 By default the creator user is logged in by using the implemented `loginWithUser(USER user)` method.
-To change the test to use the user the `logInAs(LoginRole role)` method can be called at any point of the test method.
+To change the test to use the user (i.e. current user definition) the `logInAs(LoginRole role)` method can be called at any point of the test method.
 This method takes `LoginRole.CREATOR` or `LoginRole.USER` as parameter.
 Normally after creating data with the creator user the user is changed before calling the method under test:

 ```java
 @Test